vttale/serve-stale/README.md

    This draft defines a method for recursive resolvers to use stale DNS data to avoid outages when authoritative nameservers cannot be reached to refresh expired data.

+   [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
+This document is being collaborated on in Github at: https://github.com/vttale/serve- stale.
+The most recent version of the document, open issues, etc should all be available here.
+The authors (gratefully) accept pull requests ]

 Status of This Memo